vanhoangkha/Networking-fundamentals/Day20_DTP_VTP.md

 OLD SWITCHES:

-- “switchport mode dynamic desirable”  = Mặc định Quản trị mode.
+- “switchport mode dynamic desirable”  = Default Quản trị mode.

 NEWER SWITCHES:

-- “switchport mode dynamic auto” = Mặc định Quản trị mode.
+- “switchport mode dynamic auto” = Default Quản trị mode.

-Cách Vô hiệu hóa DTP NEGOTIATION ON AN Giao diện:
+Cách Vô hiệu hóa DTP NEGOTIATION ON AN Interface:

 - “switchport nonegotiate”
 - “switchport mode Access”

-It is a Bảo mật recommendation to Vô hiệu hóa DTP on all SWITCHPORTS and manually configure them as Access or Trunk ports.
+It is a Security recommendation to Vô hiệu hóa DTP on all SWITCHPORTS and manually configure them as Access or Trunk ports.

 ---